 It's important to appear calm and non-threatening when a child is struggling to regulate.
 The best way to do this is by being mindful of your body language and facial expressions.
 Keep your facial expression neutral.
 Consciously do a check of yourself and make sure you aren't frowning, furrowing your brow, or clenching your jaw.
 Also, be intentional with your body language.
-Don't cross your arms or put your hands on your hips.
-Avoid pacing, pointing your finger or other large hand gestures.
 It's best to keep your hands in front of your body in a relaxed position.
 One of the biggest factors in de-escalation is regulating your own emotions.